marcusandrist/ConnectWise-Python-Application/README.md

 # PyConnectWise
 -ConnectWise API application, written in Python using Requests.
--This is snapshot of the application and wrapper strcuture for the deliverable provided to Baker Tech Services.
+-This is a prototype version of the application and wrapper strcuture for the deliverable provided to Baker Tech Services.
--The deployable application resides internally with a config module utilizing a secure local connection to api keys and header info.
+-The deployable application depends on an executable environment which was packaged with PyInstaller

 ### Contains
 -Some simple http/https verbs for API integration